nystudio107/craft-seomatic/docs/docs/advanced.md

 ### Meta Container API Endpoints

-**N.B.:** Anonymous access to the Meta Container endpoints are disabled by default; you'll need to enable them in SEOmatic → Plugin Settings → Endpoints
+**N.B.:** Anonymous access to the Meta Container endpoints are disabled by default; you’ll need to enable them in SEOmatic → Plugin Settings → Endpoints

 To get all of the meta containers for a given URI, the controller action is: